-The Syrian civil war, which resulted in the uprooting and displacement of millions of people, is why neighbouring African countries like Lebanon have seen a dramatic increase in the number of refugees seeking asylum in their states.
+The Syrian civil war, which resulted in the uprooting and displacement of millions of people, is why neighbouring countries like Lebanon have seen a dramatic increase in the number of refugees seeking asylum in their states.
 Over 600 000 of these refugees are children who have to come into refugee camps that are not equipped to provide a vibrant and safe atmosphere for children.
 An expert on youth concerns in war and post-war countries, Marc Sommers, says that children often become invisible within humanitarian programmes that provide help in emergency situations.

 As a response to these issues, IBTASEM playground project was launched in August 2015, with a particular focus on refugee children.
 This project is founded on the belief that children have a right to an education, to feel safe, to play and to develop confidence in themselves.
 IBTASEM advocates for the design of playgrounds within war emergency response, arguing that playgrounds represent a vital role in providing relief for refugee children who may suffer from psychological trauma and development issues.